OfflineIMAP/offlineimap.github.io/_posts/2016-06-14-dependencies-policy.md

 Hmm, let's get the full picture.

 Offlineimap is built as a big wrapper on top of imaplib2.
 It is definetly very tied to imaplib2.
-We don't diverge from upstream and we closely work with upstream.
 Offlineimap has always been shipped with imaplib2.
 Actually, imaplib2 is a one file library to allow bundling it like we do.
+We don't diverge from upstream and we closely work with upstream.

 imaplib2 is moving slowly.
 At least, not as fast as offlineimap.
 Each time we see a new version of imaplib2, we first check that the changes are fine and if they are, we update it in our sources.
 When not sure, we integrate imaplib2 at correct times in the release cycle so it can be tested enough and validate the update.
-It already happened that imaplib2 was not updated or downgraded for good reasons in our sources.
+It already happened that imaplib2 was not updated or downgraded in our sources.
+Some releases have been deliberately ignored for good reasons.
 Most users (and even distribution maintainers) don't know when there are issues in imaplib2.
 Usually, they just pick a recent enough version and use it.

 Lot of changes in imaplib2 have been reported, initiated or even made by the offlineimap contributors.
-I think we are in a good position to know which is the best version of imaplib2 offlineimap should work with.
+I think we are in a good position to know which is the best version of imaplib2 that offlineimap should work with.
 This policy is working well.

 Removing imaplib2 would break historical assumptions that imaplib2 is bundled in offlineimap.
 This would not be an issue if all users knew how to handle Python